hphelion/documentation/commercial/GA1/commercial.troubleshooting.md

 <td>
 <ul>
  <li>Reboot the node, using F9 to get to the BIOS configuration.
- <li>Assuming NIC1(eth0/em1) for Node is connected to private network shared across node  enable it for Network Boot.
+ <li>Assuming NIC1(eth0/em1) for the node is connected to a private network shared across node  enable it for Network Boot.
  <li> Select System Options > Embedded NICs
 <li> Set NIC 1 Boot Options = Network Boot
  <li>Set NIC 2 Boot Options = Disabled